Syrrush/Syrrush/README.md

 ## My Proyects
 <h2> YourJob </h2>
-- En este <a href="https://github.com/Luciano-plaza/Your-Job">link </a> podrás ingresar al repositorio para ver el código o al <a href="https://your-job-seven.vercel.app">deploy </a> del mismo.
+- In this <a href="https://github.com/Luciano-plaza/Your-Job">link </a> you can enter the repository to see the code or to <a href="https://your-job-seven.vercel.app">deploy</a> it.
   </br>
   </br>
   <div style={display:flex}>